chdecultot/Personal-Website/src/articles/semantic-analysis-tool_en.md

 ---
-title: Build a tool for enterprise data semantic analysis
+title: Simplify you data analysis with the right tools
 layout: article.jade
 date: 2016-09-09
 author: Charles-Henri Decultot
 logo: ../../../images/CH-round.png
-preview: An example of data analysis using python/pandas instead of Excel on huge data extract.
+preview: An example of data analysis using Python/Pandas instead of Excel on huge data extract.
 Spend more time extracting the real value out of your data.
 image: ../../../images/semanticAnalysis.jpg
 ---